 - Arrival/Departure Airport: Kilimanjaro International Airport, Tanzania (CODE: JRO)

 Accommodation & Meals

-Don‘t worry if you are vegetarian, vegan or have any allergies, as the local team can cope with everything.
+Don't worry if you are vegetarian, vegan or have any allergies, as the local team can cope with these too.
 The hostel is also equipped with a fridge and shelves to store your own groceries and you are welcome to prepare some of your own meals if you prefer.
 Easy!